 The Untracked has all the ski features a girl could need, with some subtle bells and whistles.
 It has goggle and pass pockets as well as an interior media pocket with a headphone gasket which is great for times when we want to switch up our tunes but don't want to open up our jacket.
 The snow skirt may be the best of the bunch.
 Since the jacket is long, the skirt starts out lower than most and has a low profile grippy rubber band that holds it in place, and the material is super thin so doesn't add bulk around your behind.
 It's still not perfect, and it eventually rides up and pulls up layers like all the rest, but you can solve this by connecting it to your Untracked pants.
 We prefer jackets with removable snow skirts like the Billie Coat but this is a close second.

 We love the Untracked's large hood and think its drawcord system is intuitive and easy to use.
 Similarly, the hem drawcord system that is stashed in the pocket and has easy release buttons are great.
 This jacket also comes equipped with RECCO avalanche technology, which may save your life in an in-bounds avalanche and is pretty standard in high-end ski clothing.
-Many of the jackets we tested have RECCO including the Arc'teryx Tiya and the Mountain Hardwear Barnsie.
+Many of the jackets we tested have RECCO including the Arc'teryx Tiya.

-The Untracked retails for a whopping $600.
+The Untracked retails for a whopping $650.
 We were a bit shocked to discover this price tag and think it is overpriced.
-For a $100 more you can get the down insulated Patagonia Primo Down - Women's, which we think is a much better value.
-The least expensive shell jacket we tested is the Flylow Billie Coat, which retails for $400 and is a great value.
+For $100 more you can get the down insulated Patagonia Primo Down - Women's, which we think is a much better value.
+The least expensive shell jacket we tested is the Flylow Billie Coat, which retails for a few hundred less and is a great value.

 We think Patagonia's Untracked jacket is a high quality, high functioning ski shell.
 It performs great on the slopes and kept us protected from the elements.
 It is stylish and comfortable.
 We wish that Patagonia hadn't put such a high price tag on it.